As discussed prior, a wide block cipher can be constructed as follows:

 What happens if we strip off the first round?
-We lose the optimal expansion property and keep the resistance against the release of unverified plaintext.
+We keep the resistance against the release of unverified plaintext but at the cost of requiring 2s explicit redundancy.
 We obtain RIV mode.

-Note that because we cannot trust the left branch in the encipherment direction, it must be fixed to 0s and in fact becomes the authentication tag on the output side.
-The amortized costs of the WBC and RIV modes are identical, and because we lose the optimal expansion property in RIV mode, I tend to recommend just using WBC instead.
+Note that because we cannot trust the right branch in the encipherment direction, it must be fixed to 0s and in fact becomes the authentication tag on the output side.
+The amortized costs of the WBC and RIV modes are identical, and because we have 2s explicit redundancy in RIV mode, I tend to recommend just using WBC instead.

 What happens if we strip off the last round as well?
 We lose resistance against the release of unverified plaintext.
-Instead, the right branch can no longer be trusted in the decipherment direction.
-We obtain SIV mode.
+Instead, the left branch can no longer be trusted in the decipherment direction.
+We obtain the nonce reuse resistant mode described prior, sometimes also referred to as SIV mode.

-The decipher oracle must validate redundancy in the left branch before releasing any plaintext, which simply means it must validate the tag.
+The decipher oracle must validate redundancy in the right branch before releasing any plaintext, which simply means it must validate the tag.

-Observant readers may have noticed that there is one more combination we haven't tried.
+Observant readers will have noticed that there is one more combination we haven't tried.
 What if we had stripped off the last round as opposed to the first round of the wide block cipher mode?
-We'd lose resistance against the release of unverified plaintext but keep the optimal expansion property.
+We'd lose resistance against the release of unverified plaintext but keep the "no explicit redundancy" property.

-To summarize the features offered by each mode:
+To summarize the features offered by each mode, including SANE for completeness:

-The first H-round protects the left branch against chosen plaintext attacks (CPA), and the last H-round protects the right branch against chosen ciphertext attacks (CCA).
-By protecting the left branch against CPA, we gain the feature of optimal expansion.
+The first round protects the left branch against chosen plaintext attacks (CPA), and the last round protects the right branch against chosen ciphertext attacks (CCA).
+By protecting the left branch against CPA, we gain the feature of less explicit redundancy.
 By protecting the right branch against CCA, we gain the feature of resistance against the release of unverified plaintext.
-This line of reasoning also nicely explains why we're able to get away with using a differentially uniform function that outputs only a single block for the first and last rounds; the purpose of the outer two rounds is different than the inner two rounds.
+This line of reasoning also nicely explains why we're able to output only a single block for the first and last rounds; the purpose of the outer two rounds is different than the inner two rounds.